-Asif Khan, chair of the Windsor-Essex chapter of Professional Engineers Ontario, recognized students on behalf of the foundation during a ceremony at the Ed Lumley Centre for Engineering Innovation for those who received scholarships in the past three years.
+Asif Khan, chair of the Windsor-Essex chapter of Professional Engineers Ontario, awarded students on behalf of the foundation during a ceremony at the Ed Lumley Centre for Engineering Innovation for recipients who received scholarships in the past three years.

-The Ontario Professional Engineers Foundation for Education is a charity run by a volunteer board of directors that provides scholarships to encourage engineering students to pursue careers in the profession.
+The Ontario Professional Engineers Foundation for Education (OPEFE) is a charitable foundation run by a volunteer board of directors that provides scholarships to encourage engineering students to pursue careers in the profession.
 The scholarships are financed through donations from professional engineers in Ontario, as well as corporate and individual donations.

 “These scholarships demonstrate the commitment of the profession to its future leadership and to professional excellence,” Khan said.

-In the past three decades, the foundation has donated more than $130,000 to engineering students at the University of Windsor.
-It has established two annual scholarships for six UWindsor undergraduate students who demonstrate academic excellence and leadership skills through involvement in extracurricular or volunteer activities.
+In the past three decades, OPEFE has donated more than $130,000 to engineering students at the University of Windsor.
+The foundation has established two annual scholarships that award six UWindsor undergraduate students who demonstrate academic excellence and display leadership skills through involvement in extracurricular or volunteer activities.

 The 2015-2017 recipients had a chance to share advice with a room of undergraduate students during the ceremony.